Epaulet Oriole

 Colors

-Glossy jet-black body with vibrant yellow shoulder patches (epaulets).
-Males and females look nearly identical.
+Glossy jet-black body with vibrant yellow or golden-orange shoulder patches (epaulets); both sexes look similar.

 Key Features